-FAFSA season is here, and getting an early start is the best plan of action.
+FAFSA season begins on October 1st.
+Getting an early start is the best plan of action.

 MONEY FOR COLLEGE STARTS WITH FAFSA!
 Everyone should complete a FAFSA which can qualify you for grants, scholarships, federal student loans, and work study.
 The FAFSA is, The Free Application for Federal Student Aid.

-- 2019 Tax Returns for Student and Parent – Have on hand copies of your entire Federal Tax Returns for both the parent(s) and student as well as your 2019 W-2s.
+- Prior Year Tax Returns for Student and Parent – Have on hand copies of your entire Federal Tax Returns for both the parent(s) and student, as well as, student and parent prior year's W-2s.

 - Student’s School List – Have a list of schools for which the student has already applied or is planning to apply.
 By entering these schools into the FAFSA form, schools will be notified of your FAFSA completion in order to calculate any aid they can offer upon acceptance.

 - Parent’s Date of Marriage or Divorce – Will require month and year only.

 - Account Balances – Check your accounts for the most recent balances in both parent and student checking and savings accounts.
 Also, if applicable you will need provide balances for additional investment accounts such as: Stocks, Bonds, 529 Plans, Mutual Funds or CDs.
 You WILL NOT need to report retirement account information.

 - If Applicable, you will also need to have on hand: